VirginiaEstateLaw.com

 Notice of Probate

 Testate.
-If the decedent died testate (with a will) the clerk qualifies personal representative as the "executor" of the estate.
+If a decedent dies testate (with a will) the clerk qualifies the personal representative as the "executor" of the estate.

 Intestate.
-If the decedent died intestate (without a will) the clerk qualfies the personal representative as "administrator" of the estate.
+If a decedent dies intestate (without a will) the clerk qualifies the personal representative as "administrator" of the estate.

 Place for Qualification.
-The personal representative must qualify in the Circuit Court located in the City or County where the decedent had a home or resided, or, if none, where the decedent owned real estate, or if the decedent did not own real estate, where the decedent died or had estate assets.
+The personal representative must qualify in the Circuit Court located in the City or County where the decedent resided at the time of his death, or, if the decedent did not reside in Virginia at the time of his death, where the decedent owned real estate, or other assets estate assets in Virginia.

 Who May Qualify.
 The personal representative must be an adult (age 18 or older) and must be able to obtain surety on their bond, if required.